upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

     </p>
 </div>

-## The Long Road to Freedom:
+## The Honor Club's Support:
-Despite the letter of support written by the honor club, Weber's journey towards freedom was not straightforward or without strife.
-Weber applied for parole six times before finally being granted release.
-Each denial must have been difficult, being told you are not fit to be part of society, but Weber remained steadfast on achieving his goal relying on the support and strength given to him by the encouragement of his honor club peers.
+Weber's dedication to the honor club and transformation to someone with a passion for helping those around him earned him the support and respect of his fellow honor club members.
+Believing in Weber and his rehabilitation, the honor club voted to use their funds to help Weber complete his application for parole.
+Weber wanted to be paroled so he could be with his 87-year-old mother during the last few years of her life.

 <div style="width: 40%; float: left; margin-right: 20px;">
     <img src="/assets/img/Vasuimg7.jpeg/" alt="Honor Club notice written by Weber" style="width: 100%;">